The case for delivery centers: part one

 Slalom’s delivery center model

-Slalom delivery centers are the nerve centers of onshore projects.
+Slalom's six delivery centers are the nerve centers of onshore projects.
 They’re staffed by some of the best software architects in the business, alongside bright engineers coming out of top universities.
-We opened the first delivery center in Seattle in 2010, the second in Chicago in 2012, and the third in Boston in 2015.

 We work and live close to clients, making communication far easier than it would be if we were halfway around the world.
 We’re in urban centers, near universities, and close to public transportation.
 Our teams come together and disperse based on client needs, but we stay together across projects.
 From lunch-table banter to Friday happy hour, we’re involved in each other’s lives.